paulie-o74/paul_thomas_pt/README.md

 - Increase the number of personal training clients.
 - Increase the number of group training clients.
 - Promote the personal training business and brand.
-- Provide a method for new and existing customers to connect with the buissnes.
+- Provide a method for new and existing customers to connect with the business.
 - Provide a fixed point for all sign ups for the business.

 ## User Experience

 ### Target Audience
 - Individuals looking to make a healthy change in their lifestyle.
-- Individuals looking to meet new people in Madrid ciy centre in an active, fun environment.
+- Individuals looking to meet new people in Madrid ciyy centre in an active, fun environment.
 - Groups of individuals looking for a group fitness class.
 - Individuals looking to push themselves further or improve their fitness.